-After decades of Star Trek, the bridge of a Starfleet vessel is an instantly familiar place to almost any television viewer in the world.
+After decades of Star Trek, the bridge of a Starfleet vessel is an instantly familiar place to almost any television viewer.

-When Richard James was tasked with production design on Star Trek: Voyager, however, he decided to push the boundaries.
-Did the bridge really have to be dominated by a single large viewscreen in the front?
+When Richard James was tasked with the production design of Star Trek: Voyager, however, he decided to push the boundaries.
+Did the bridge really have to be dominated by a large viewscreen in the front?
 Could command functions be decentralized?
 Was it time to break the traditional bridge mould?

 James asked for concept sketches from set designers, illustrators and scenic artists, including Louise Dorton, Gary Speckman, Doug Drexler, John Chichester and Jim Martin.
 Because Voyager would be smaller, sleeker and faster than the Enterprise-D, he requested designs that felt more like a military ship.
 His basic instruction was: “look at everything.
 No concept is too far out.”

 “I just wanted to feel like we’d explored all avenues by the time we came up with the finished design,” he told Star Trek: The Magazine for its November 2000 edition.